TheOdinProject/curriculum/nodeJS/express/views.md

 ### Assignment

 <div class="lesson-content__panel" markdown="1">
+1. Have another read through the [EJS docs](https://ejs.co/#docs).

-1. Read through the [Express resource on template engines](https://expressjs.com/en/guide/using-template-engines.html).
+2. Read through the [Express resource on template engines](https://expressjs.com/en/guide/using-template-engines.html).
 The resource uses Pug for the examples which has a different syntax, however the information should still be a useful supplement to this lesson.
-2. Add a view for an about page, which should render on the `/about` route.
+3. Add a view for an about page, which should render on the `/about` route.
-3. Create a reusuable footer template and render it in all of the app routes.
+4. Create a reusuable footer template and render it in all of the app routes.

 </div>